antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ## Background
 Logic Apps is a flexible service that provides you with the tools to implement tasks in various ways.
 Having more options is often beneficial, but sometimes it can be a bit confusing.
 How do you determine when to use which method and under what circumstances?
 Is there a method that is faster or slower?

-In this post, we will explore three different methods to implement if statements in Logic Apps.
+In this post, we will explore three different methods to implement if statements in Logic Apps Standard.
 We will conduct benchmarks and compare the results.

 ##  Exploring Alternatives to If statements 🏴󠁲󠁯󠁩󠁦󠁿
 As you start developing, you will encounter if statements quite quickly; they serve as control mechanisms to decide actions based on values.
 In Logic Apps, the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition action</a> is the counterpart of if statements, but there are alternative actions and functions that you could use, such as the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption" target="_blank" rel="noopener noreferrer">Inline code action</a> and <a href="https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference" target="_blank" rel="noopener noreferrer">Expression</a>.
 Each of these methods comes with its perks and limitations!